ajgorhoe/IGLib.modules.IGLibCore/README_Development.md

 * when merging back to the `main` branch, tag the main branch with the version calculated by the GitVersion tool
 * start again from the second pooint

+## Things to Be Done

+This section contains unarranged quick notes on what needs to be done.